 At first, the game of darts may seem like an easy endeavor.
 After all, it’s all about holding the darts and throwing them provided you don’t go past the oche.
 But, in reality, the success behind this precious indoor game goes beyond knowing its rules.
 Knowing how to hold a dart during the game is one major trick most experts and top dart players capitalize on to improve their aiming techniques and win more games.

-Although there isn’t a good or bad way to hold a dart, proper grip of the dart before releasing can really make a huge difference between a perfect and a shameful throw.
+Although there isn’t a good or bad way to hold a dart, a proper grip of the dart before releasing can really make a huge difference between a perfect and a shameful throw.

 When learning how to play and win in darts, one area that can define your success is how to grip the dart.
 Your throwing stance should be impeccable while the release should be smooth and steady enough to give the dart a parabolic trajectory.